w3f/staking-rewards-collector/README.md

 # Troubleshooting
 * `SyntaxError: Unexpected token < in JSON at position 0`: Sometimes the request to the Subscan API fails, which could cause this issue.
 Try to run the script again.
 If the error persists, please file an issue.
-* `[CoinGecko] Warning: Throttled request There was a problem with request limit.`: CoinGecko's API restricts requests to 60 per minute.
-The script makes 60 requests and waits 60 seconds until a new request is started.
-It could be that CoinGecko's API does not reset the limit on time and therefore causes this problem.
-If this issue persists, try to increase `sleepTime` in `config/userInput.json`.